Linusite

 The fix (15 minutes):

-• Delete unused plugins
+• Delete plugins you no longer use

 • Keep only what you actually need

-3. Cheap or Overloaded Hosting
+3. Cheap or overloaded hosting

 The problem: